datahai/GenMLV/README.md

 # GenMLV
 Project to manage MLVs in Microsoft Fabric Lakehouse

-- Keeps your Lakehouse MVLs in sync with .sql files in a directory.
+- Keeps your Fabric Lakehouse MVLs in sync with .sql files in a Lakehouse Files directory.
 - Automatically creates or updates Materialized Lake Views based on those files.
 - Cleans up any MLVs that no longer have a corresponding .sql file.
 - Maintains a metadata file to track changes and avoid unnecessary recreation.